cdnjs/tools/cmd/kv/README.md

 ## `upload-aggregate`

 Inserts aggregate metadata to KV from scratch by scraping KV entries for package-level and version-specific metadata.
+Note that currently if there are more than 1000 versions for a package, it will only process the first 1000.

 ```
 make kv && ./bin/kv upload-aggregate jquery mathjax fontawesome